arnjwlsn/Grader/README.md

 ####When you first begin...

 Enter your grade scale's total points possible.
 In this example, the assignment was initially graded on a 15 point scale and is going to be converted to a 2.5 point scale.
-(Note: By default this program converts the all grades to a 2.5 point score.)

-`Total points possible: 15`
+`Original grade point scale: 15`

+`Target grade point scale: 2.5`

 ####Regular Submission